 Interested in pursuing a career in cyber security?
 Here are seven tips to help you get started.

 - Start learning and doing.
-While a degree in computer science doesn’t hurt, you don’t need any particular approval or certification to get going.
+While a degree in computer science doesn’t hurt, you don’t need any particular approval or certification to start.
 What you invest in learning will come back as a great career opportunity.

 - Show initiative.
-There are numerous books and courses on cyber-related skills like reverse engineering malware and tracking malicious activities on the internet.
-Employers are interested in people with basic skills who can be turned into very proficient cyber security engineers and investigators by supporting self-study combined with team-led reinforcement of those principles.
+Employers like self staters.
+Look into the numerous books and courses on cyber-related skills that can enhance your resume, like reverse engineering malware and tracking malicious activities on the internet.
+Employers want those that have basic skills with the potential to become proficient cybersecurity engineers and investigators through self-study and team-led reinforcement of those principles.

 “Self-directed learning and experimentation are critical,” says Sean Tierney, head of the cyber intelligence team at Infoblox.
 “College degrees, vendor training, and professional certifications are great.
 However, the most frequent interview question is always along the lines of, ‘Tell me about your home lab, what kind of systems you’re running, and work you’re doing?’
 Followed up by, ‘What have you learned?’”

 - Find your passion.
-There are so many industry segments and application areas, from network security to endpoint protection, application security, threat intelligence, and more.
-You may work with products or services, with vendors or customers, in a commercial company or the public sector, in operational roles or leadership, in known technologies or new ones under development — the options are practically endless.
+There are so many industry segments and application areas.
+There is network security, endpoint protection, threat intelligence, and more.
+Maybe you want to work with products or services.
+If not, perhaps with vendors or customers, in a commercial company or the public sector.
+Are you interested in operational roles or leadership in known technologies or new ones under development?
+The options are practically endless.

 - Keep your options open.
-Many jobs in cyber security are technical, but some aren’t technical at all.
+Many jobs in cybersecurity are technical, but some aren’t technical at all.
 The industry needs people with a wide variety of skills — communication, interpersonal, leadership, investigatory, and business understanding.
-The truly difficult challenges in cybersecurity relate to leadership of and collaboration between people, and on the most strategic level, it’s about risk management.
+The truly difficult challenges in cybersecurity relate to the leadership of and collaboration between people, and on the most strategic level, it’s about risk management.

 - Expand your horizons.
-The best security professionals have well-rounded experience in tech work.
+You will need a well-rounded background in tech work as you grow in your security career.
 According to Tierney, “The thing that will make you good at security is that you are great at something else first.
 For example, become a master of the fundamentals of data networks, be an expert at administering multiple operating systems, or be proficient at multiple scripting languages (Python, Bash, etc.).”